1146976048qq/EATN/data_after_process/aspect_category/zk_README.md

 # Citation

-If the data is useful for your research, please be kindly to give us stars and cite our paper as follows:
+If the data is useful for your research, please be kindly cite the original paper as follows:

 ```
 @article{li2018exploiting,